isomerpages/moe-boonlaygardenpri/_announcements/Announcements.md

 <p>
 <br>
 </p>
-<h4>In support of Eat with Your Family Day initiative, held on the last Fri of each school term, the General Office will close at 5pm, on 30 May.</h4>
-<p></p>
 <p></p>
 <h4>BLGPS is featured in the news for our High Ability Learners programmes.
 Follow our <a href="https://www.facebook.com/BoonlaygardenPS/" rel="noopener nofollow" target="_blank">Facebook</a> page for exciting details!</h4>
 <h4></h4>